preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 .. image:: publishing-templates-new.png

 To edit a template, click the name - to delete, click the dust bin.
+When you edit a template, all options that are described below are available.

 Creating a new Publishing App template
 ****************************************